PP-TSD/sdgen/README.md

 Licence
 -------

 Syntax Diagram Generator is released under the MIT license.
+See LICENSE file.